Frequently Asked Questions

 How is cyber attendance monitored?

 Attendance is closely monitored through our cyber service.
 We are able to calculate the exact amount of a student's engaged and idle time.
-Based on the student's progress report and data provided from the cyber service, The Mars Cyber Academy may recommend that your student work on their specific courses for an extended period of time to ensure the greatest success.
+Based on the student's progress report and data provided from the cyber service, the Mars Area Cyber Academy may recommend that your student work on their specific courses for an extended period of time to ensure the greatest success.

 How will my child receive cyber credit for physical education?

 Full-time students are able to obtain their Physical Education credit online through our Cyber Physical Education courses.

 What am I, the parent, required to do if my child attends The Mars Cyber Academy?

 Parents are required to be present in the home with any elementary and middle school students, if the student is enrolled in full-time cyber education at home.
 Parents are not required to be present for students in Grades 9-12.

 Will my child have the option of learning a world language?